The Arts Legacy Project

 The Living Legacy Project

 The Living Legacy Project (LLP) is one of the largest and most exciting initiatives within the Arts Legacy Project.
-Beginning in 2012, each year the curatorial staff of the Burchfield Penney selects a diverse “class” of 25 to 30 living artists, both established and emerging, from all disciplines, as a representation of the range of talents, skills, and creativity that characterizes our region.
+Beginning in 2012, each year the curatorial staff of the Burchfield Penney selects a diverse “class” of 15 to 20 living artists from many disciplines and generations to represent the range of talents, skills, and creativity that characterizes our region.

 For each LLP artist listed below, you will find not only biographical information but images and/or video footage of his or her work, a C.V., an artist statement, and other online resources where available.
 In addition, members of the Burchfield Penney staff conduct audio and/or video interviews exploring these artists' education, influences, and motives.
 They also discuss their connection to Buffalo, reveal why they work in their chosen disciplines or media, reflect on key WNY organizations they have been involved with, and offer advice for emerging artists.